NLnetLabs/routinator/doc/manual/source/manual-page.rst

       If this option is present, ASPA assertions will be processed during validation and included in the produced data set.

-.. option:: --aspa-provider-limit

-      Limits the number of provider ASNs allowed in an ASPA object.
-If more providers are given, all ASPA assertions for the customer ASN are dropped to avoid false rejections.
-The default value if not changed via configuration or this option is 10,000 provider ASNs.

 .. option:: --dirty

       If this option is present, unused files and directories will not be